danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 For other list functions you can refer to the [Python documentation](https://docs.python.org/2/tutorial/datastructures.html#more-on-lists).

 Lists are extremely useful for storing multiple pieces of data within a specifc sequence.
 However, sometimes you want to be able to recall a piece of data without knowing its exact position in a list.
 For this you can use dictionaries.
 Dictionaries store multiple pieces of data by tying them to unique keys.
 You can then use the keys to recall the data.
-For this reason, dictionaries are often called *key-value pairs*.
+For this reason, dictionary entries are often called *key-value pairs*.

 To create a dictionary, you use curly braces, separating keys and values with ':', and multiple entries with ',':